simai/docara/stubs/site/source/docs/en/event-listeners/event-listeners.md

 # Event Listeners

-Docara provides three events that you can hook into, in order to run custom code before and after your build is processed.
+Docara exposes three events you can hook into to run custom code before and after your build is processed.
 !links

 - ***A `beforeBuild` event is fired before any `source` files have been processed.*** This gives you an opportunity to